Welcome home, knights!

 Before You Arrive

-To register for your move-in appointment:
+To register for a move-in appointment:

-- From the Housing Quick Links section on the right, click Book a Move-in Appointment.
+- From the Housing Quick Links section on the right, click ‘Book a Move-In Appointment’

-- Click Select next to your spring room assignment.
+- Click ‘Select’ next to your spring room assignment

 For Move-in Day